Flekay/The-Farmer-Was-Replaced/maze/README.md

 - greedy pathfinding after x treasures
 - collect treasures while phase 1 (maze exploration) WIP
 - better wall/path data structure

-## meorin.py
-The code employs a hybrid strategy that combines DFS for initial exploration and BFS for efficient pathfinding.
-This approach allows for thorough exploration of the maze while ensuring the shortest path is found to the goal.
-The integration of backtracking ensures that dead ends are handled gracefully, allowing the algorithm to find valid paths through the maze.

-## kuga.py
-This script uses an astar algorithm to calculate the shortest path to the tresure.

 ## nogo.py
 This script never even tries to solve the maze it just counts on your luck to spawn above the teasure. stupid but works.